syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 ## Enable multiple foreign key columns

-The Syncfusion Grid component supports the feature of enabling multiple foreign key columns with editing options.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component supports the feature of enabling multiple foreign key columns with editing options.
 This allows users to display columns from foreign data sources in the Grid component.

 In the following example, Employee Name and Ship City are foreign key columns that display the FirstName and ShipCity columns from foreign data.